neumatho/NostalgicPlayer/README.md

 In the Clients folder, you can find two different clients that use the player. *NostalgicPlayerConsole* is a simple player that loads a single module and play it.
 It will then write some information to the console. *NostalgicPlayer* is a full blown player using Windows Forms and is the one that is released to the public.

+# Visual Studio

+To load the solution and project files, you need to use at least Visual Studio Community 2022 (it is free) and .NET 6 framework.

 # Formats supported

 Modules in all supported formats can be found on my homepage at https://www.nostalgicplayer.dk.
 Note that the modules on my homepage will first appear, after an official release of the player that can handle them.
 For a description of the module formats, see the documentation.